-Then I thought, “well, if I’m loving this kitchen hack, they probably will too!”
+Then I thought, “well, if I'm loving this kitchen hack, they probably will too!”
 So here ya go!
-Simple beyond belief and doesn’t hardly need a recipe, but I wrote one anyways 😊.
+Simple beyond belief and hardly needs a recipe, but I wrote one anyways.

 Like I mentioned in the Poached Egg recipe, cook times may differ depending on which brand of these silicone trays you own.
 Mine is a bit thicker than some other ones I've tried and take a minute or 2 longer.

 The eggs will pop out quite easily if you first scrape around them with a spoon or knife as shown in the video here.
 Then place them in a sealed container for up to 5 days.
 I've read suggestions online to cover them with a wet paper towel to keep the whites nice and soft.

 I'm always on the hunt for kitchen tricks to make my life easier.
 If you've discovered any Instant Pot hacks of your own, please share!
 I devour this kind of info!

 I should mention, that Ranch dressing on the salad above is from Sir Kensington's new Ranch line and I'm loving them!
 I loved the Classic flavor, but the Buffalo is my favorite so far.
 I've been putting it on everything.
 Mac and Cheese, baked potatoes, sandwiches, you name it.
 It's not overly spicy at all, but it is FLAVA-TOWN to the max.

 Here's to simple recipes!
 Enjoy!

 Tools used to make Instant Pot No Peel Hard Boiled EggsPrint

 No peel hard boiled eggs ready to go whenever you need them.
 Such a great kitchen hack for busy lives!